Bright-Shard/nixrs/planning.md

 		-[x] Need to allow linking to libraries in the Nix store -[ ] Investiage why Cargo has link restrictions & see if nixrs needs them too (Cargo doesn't allow multiple crates to link to the same static library)
 			- https://doc.rust-lang.org/cargo/reference/build-scripts.html#the-links-manifest-key
-	-[ ] Make sure build files for dependencies aren't gc'd -[ ] Binary dependencies
+	-[x] Make sure build files for dependencies aren't gc'd -[ ] Binary dependencies
+	-[ ] Integrate with direnv and shell.nix:
-	-[ ] Should integrate with direnv/shell.nix to allow specifying binary dependencies needed for developing in the workspace -[ ] Should make those dependencies available to build.rs/postbuild.rs -[ ] Compilation options
+		-[x] Make the Rust toolchain available to the nix shell -[ ] Make binary dependencies available to the nix shell -[ ] Make these dependencies available to build.rs/postbuild.rs -[ ] Compilation options
 	-[ ] Custom linkers (e.g. mold)
 	-[ ] Support codegen options (rustc -C help to see options)